When is The Masked Singer UK season 2 on ITV? Contestants, judges and everything you need to know

 The Masked Singer UK season 2 review

-In our review of The Masked Singer season two, we described the series as “bigger and better” than last year’s debut, with a brand new cast of ridiculous creatures.
+In our The Masked Singer season two review, we described the series as “bigger and better” than last year’s debut, with a brand new cast of ridiculous creatures.

 Brand new judge Mo Gilligan “blends in spectacularly with the returning judges”, while the line-up of secret celebrities deliver a series of “jaw-dropping performances” which will “have you shouting out names from ’80s stars, right down to some of the panellist’s closest pals”.